drdk/webapi-pr-title-validator/README.md

 By adding the GitAction a workflow will automatically be created and run when a pull request is made.

+### Enforcing test

+The action if will run automatically if added to repo, but it is not required to run or pass to merge pull request.
+To enforce the test you can do the dollowing:

+1. Go to settings page for repo.
+2. Choose `Branches` from sidemenu.
+3. Check `Require status checks to pass before merging` if not checked.
+4. Select `lint` option in list of possible checks.
+5. Save changes.

 ## Errors

 If the workflow is run on events that are not pull requests such as pull requests etc. An error will be thrown and the workflow will fail.